usaid-cs/yesterday-i-learned/biology.md

 - Artificial heart batteries don't last the whole day.
 A patient can have dozens of backups in case of travel or power failure, for example.
 - Cat ears fold back when it is about to attack.
 - Viral particles survive better in the cold because [lipids form a gel](https://www.nih.gov/news-events/nih-research-matters/flu-virus-fortified-colder-weather) when it's at or below freezing, which presumably helps keep the outside intact for longer.
 - Arthritis is sensitive to air pressure.
-Low atomospheric air pressure means higher relative pressure within the joint space, making it stretch and ache.
+Low atmospheric air pressure means higher relative pressure within the joint space, making it stretch and ache.
 - The feeling of having kidney stones resembles having lower back pain.
 They can develop over the course of a single night of dehydration.
 - Rabbits have long tails... they just keep the tail tucked all the time.
 - Moths love cashmere.
 They eat protein and drink sweat.
 That's why you use mothballs.